-Redfin vs Traditional Agents
+Redfin vs. Traditional Agents

-The key difference between the two business models is how Redfin and the traditional agents earn their living.
+The fundamental difference between the two business models is how Redfin and the traditional agents earn their living.
 Redfin’s agents usually earn through their salary and bonuses based on their client’s feedback.
 This may sound good for the agents, but they often abuse this and don’t work hard to help their clients— why do your best if you’ll get paid anyway?

 💸 Explore More: America’s Top Discount Real Estate Brokers (2022 Updates)

-Redfin vs Houzeo
+Redfin vs. Houzeo

-A standard flat fee MLS charges a listing fee and then just leaves you at the market alone.
+A standard flat fee MLS charges a listing fee and leaves you at the market alone.
 But at Houzeo, packages are tailored to suit your home-selling needs, from basic to full service.
 You’ll be listed on big online platforms like Realtor.com, Zillow, Trulia, and 100s more other websites.

 Though Redfin has online tools and gives you a dashboard, Houzeo also offers IntelliList Listing Management System.
 In a way, it helps manage your listing details, signs your Listing Agreement online, and tracks listing progress.
 So basically, it does the same thing with Redfin’s feature but for a lesser price.